hypertrace/hypertrace/README.md

 cd hypertrace
 docker-compose -f docker/docker-compose.yml up
 ```
 This will start all services required for Hypertrace.
-Once you see the service hypertrace-ui start, you can visit Hypertrace UI at `http://localhost:2020`.
+Once you see the service `Hypertrace-UI` start, you can visit Hypertrace UI at http://localhost:2020 .

 If you have application instrumented to send traces to Zipkin or Jaeger, you are already covered with Hypertrace.
 Even if not you can run sample application using `docker-compose -f docker/docker-compose-zipkin-example.yml` or you can try Hypertrace with sample application by running

 ```
-docker-compose -f docker/docker-compose.yml -f docker/docker-compose-zipkin-example.yml up`
+docker-compose -f docker/docker-compose.yml -f docker/docker-compose-zipkin-example.yml up
 ```
 Example app will be served at http://localhost:8081 .
 You can visit app to generate some sample requests!

 ## Deploying with Kubernetes
-Please refer to [deployments](https://docs.hypertrace.org/deployments/) section in documentation which lists down steps for deploying Hypertrace on different Kubernetes flavors along different operating systems along with all major cloud providers.
-You can find the helm charts and installation script along with more details [here](/kubernetes).
+Please refer to [deployments](https://docs.hypertrace.org/deployments/) section in documentation which lists down steps for deploying Hypertrace on different Kubernetes flavors across different operating systems along with all major cloud providers.
+You can find the helm charts and installation script with more details [here](/kubernetes).

 ## Community
 [Join the Hypertrace Workspace](https://www.hypertrace.org/get-started) on Slack to connect with other users, contributors and people behind Hypertrace.